 - SMILE often allows normal activities within days

-The good news?
-Serious complications occur in less than 1% of cases.
-Follow your doctor’s post-operative instructions carefully to ensure the best possible outcome and vision stability.
+Serious complications are rare, occurring in less than 1% of cases.
+Carefully following your doctor’s post-operative instructions helps ensure optimal healing, vision stability, and long-term results.

-Take time to discuss all options with your eye doctor before deciding on astigmatism treatment.
-Your prescription strength, corneal thickness, lifestyle needs, and budget all play important roles in determining the right approach for your unique situation.
+Take time to discuss all available options with your eye doctor before choosing an astigmatism treatment.
+Factors such as prescription strength, corneal thickness, lifestyle needs, and budget all play an important role in determining the most suitable approach for your individual situation.

 Conclusion